GabMartino/TransformerForDummies/README.md

 $$

 Where $w_x^{null}$ represent a weight from a non-relevant position and $W_x^{null}$ represent a dot product out of a matrix multiplication that contains some $w_x^{null}$ values.
-As it is possible to see the output vector contains and the end some values that represent the padding.
+As it is possible to see the output vector contains at the end some values that represent the padding.
-Let's continue with the example computation of the other cases.

 #### Left Decoder's input padding mask

 $$\frac{Q_{d}K_{e}^{T}}{\sqrt{d_k}} + M_d^{left} = \begin{bmatrix} 4 & 5 & 6 & 7 & 1*[null_e] & 1*[null_e] \\\